WHO IS THE PARENT COORDINATOR?

 WHERE DO I GO IF I HAVE AN ACADEMIC QUESTION OR CONCERN ABOUT MY CHILD?

 Please start with your child’s teacher.
 Teachers are available to meet with you by appointment and the PS 87 administration prefers that you speak with your teacher first.
 During your class’ curriculum meeting, the teacher informed you of the best way to contact them to make an appointment.
-If you are unsure of how to contact your child’s teacher, you can always send a note to school with your child or contact Margaret Lerner, Parent Coordinator, who will help you get in contact with your child’s teacher.
-In addition, Margaret is available to meet with any parent, and she can refer you to an administrator or Guidance Counselor, if need be.
+If you are unsure of how to contact your child’s teacher, you can always send a note to school with your child or contact Jennifer Stark, Parent Coordinator, who will help you get in contact with your child’s teacher.
+In addition, Jennifer is available to meet with any parent, and she can refer you to an administrator or Guidance Counselor, if need be.

 DOES PS 87 HAVE A GIFTED AND TALENTED PROGRAM?